andurif/moodle-local_uca_mycourses/README.md

 > Site administration -> Plugins -> Blocks -> My courses block -> roles_to_exclude

 This option will decide roles you want to exclude from the block.
-If users have this/these role(s) in a course it won't be visible in the block.
+If users have this/these role(s) in a course it won't be visible in the block (and can not be bookmarked).

 Usages
 -----